AC34/docker-php-nginx-composer/README.md

 ### 4)nginx directory.
 	./code/index/ is used for nginx's root directory.
 	Any files that are on this directory are EXPOSED to public.
-	In the wild web world, some people are actually exposing their WHOLE APP directory by nginx(which absolutely not recommended).
+	In the wild web world, some people are actually exposing their WHOLE APP directory by nginx(which absolutely is not recommended).